When my children were small, my then husband decided he wanted to get up early, exercise, meditate, etc etc.

 Studies suggest we should perform our most challenging attention-demanding tasks at our peak time.
 So for early birds this may well be at 5am but the owls this may not be until 10am.

-It has also been suggested that we do our most creative work at our non-peak times, as the brain is less good at filtering out distractions, and so may consider a wider amount of info allowing us to make connections we wouldn’t have otherwise thought of.
+We do our most creative work at our non-peak times (according to some theories), as the brain is less good at filtering out distractions, and so may consider a wider amount of info allowing us to make connections we wouldn’t have otherwise thought of.

 Other studies have shown no effect for when best to do analytical problem solving but have definitely shown that we should do insight problem solving (i.e. requiring more creatively) at less optimal times.